SatyakiDey75/Online-Banking-Software/README.md

 # Online-Banking-Software
-This can be used to filter spam emails from a number of emails.
-This has been done using basic knowledge of Python File Handling and does not involve any Machine Learning Algorithms.
+This Project uses the concept of Python File Handling to create a Net Banking environment for the user.
+Online banking has proved to be very convenient at present times and it is emerging as the future of the banking system.

 ##
 ## How to Install